korbul/Lanepeons/README.md

 This project was born as a response to the <a href="https://developer.riotgames.com/discussion/announcements/show/eoq3tZd1">RIOT API Challenge 2016</a>

+The RIOT api exposes a plethora of data ranging from champion info to player and match info.
+A lot of other entries focus on formatting and displaying this data.
+This project aims to create a game out of it.

+Luckily enough, the champion data form the api contains information that is great to build rules upon.
+One example is the champion tags.
+This way the "Assasin" tag could become "+2 damage when facing only one enemy on lane".
+Considering this, champion cards quickly gain depth and usability in game.
+Along with data like champion image, name, etc. a champion can become a fully fledged card, and all of this in a dynamic way.
+There is no need to define any kind of data before the build.
+Everything comes from the api and is created at runtime.

+To make this available to as many people as possible, Unity game engine was used alongside the WebGL deployment option.
+This enables the game to run in a browser environment.
+Furthermore, the SocketIO library was used to enable realtime multiplayer straight in your browser.
+This repo is for the client side of the application.
+The server, written for node.js is quite simple and only acts as a relay between the players.

 ## Installation

 This is a Unity project.